rails/webpacker/README.md

   public_output_path: packs-staging
 ```

-or, Webpacker will use production environment as a fallback environment for loading configurations.
+Otherwise Webpacker will use production environment as a fallback environment for loading configurations.
 Please note, `NODE_ENV` can either be set to `production`, `development` or `test`.
 This means you don't need to create additional environment files inside `config/webpacker/*` and instead use webpacker.yml to load different configurations using `RAILS_ENV`.

 For example, the below command will compile assets in production mode but will use staging configurations from `config/webpacker.yml` if available or use fallback production environment configuration: